 Brookhaven Lab is the only national laboratory located in the Northeast and one of New York State's largest centers of scientific research, and places special emphasis on growing the technology-based elements of the Long Island economy.
-The future competitiveness of New York's economy depends on its capacity for innovation, and Brookhaven represents a uniquely valuable resource-both as a major sciencebased enterprise, and as a source of discoveries that drive entrepreneurs and innovators.
+The future competitiveness of New York's economy depends on its capacity for innovation, and Brookhaven represents a uniquely valuable resource-both as a major science-based enterprise, and as a source of discoveries that drive entrepreneurs and innovators.
 BNL is located near the geographical center of Suffolk County, Long Island, New York.

-The Laboratory's 5,320-acre site is located in Brookhaven Town, approximately 65 miles east of midtown Manhattan.
-Brookhaven Lab employs 2,550 employees who include scientists, engineers, technicians, and support staff.
-In addition, the Laboratory annually hosts more than 5,000 visiting scientists and students from universities, industries, and government agencies, who often stay in apartments and dormitories onsite or in nearby communities.
+The Laboratory's 5,265-acre site is located in

+Brookhaven Town, approximately 65 miles east of midtown Manhattan.
+Brookhaven Lab employs 2,609 full-time employees who include scientists, engineers, technicians, and support staff.
+In addition, the Laboratory annually hosts more than 5,000 visiting scientists, facility users, and students from universities, industries, and government agencies, who often stay in apartments and dormitories onsite or in nearby communities.

 BNL strengthens Long Island's position as a center of innovation in energy, materials sciences, nanotechnology, and other fields crucial to the growth of New York State's economy.
-With more than 2,500 employees, 5,075 visiting facility users and guest researchers, and a fiscal year 2019 budget of \$681 million, the Lab has a significant economic impact on New York State.
-In 2019, Lab employee salaries, wages, and fringe benefits accounted for approximately \$384 million, or 56 percent of its total budget.
-Supporting local and state businesses whenever possible, the Lab spent more than \$108 million in 2019 on goods and services in New York State alone, \$87 million of that with Long Island companies.
+With a fiscal year 2021 budget of \$720 million, the Lab has a significant economic impact on New York State.
+In 2021,

+Lab employee salaries, wages, and fringe benefits accounted for approximately \$426 million, or 59 percent of its total budget.
+Supporting local and state businesses whenever possible, the Lab spent \$65,376,574 in New York State and \$46,403,866 in Nassau and Suffolk counties, respectively.